kprussing/website/_posts/2015-11-28-computational-physics.markdown

 than \\(N_B\\), we get a strong surge in the population of \\(N_B\\).
 This is true when both decay at the same rate as well.
 I'm sure as I stare at this figure some more, I will come up with other things to say.
 But for now, I'm calling it quits.
+Oh, and for estimating the short and long term behavior, after looking at the graphs it's trivially easy.
+There is a power law increase in \\(N_B\\) and power law decrease in
+\\(N_A\\) at the early times followed by an exponential decay at long times.

 References
 ----------